codeMaestroLucas/ContactsK/README.md

 - *Note:* All three files related to the operation, including emailsToAvoid.txt, are located in the folder of the firm you searched for.
 ---

 # Fix

+# Ideas
+Could check the email format in CMS and BakerMac and try to see a pattern.
+The phone would be impossible to catch in this way.